Franulo/BlindShaman-Model/README.md

 # OldShaman-Model

-Training the Models for the OldShaman-App. https://github.com/Franulo/OldShaman
+Training the Models for the OldShaman-App.<br>
+https://github.com/Franulo/OldShaman